ATS, Strategic Partnership: Effective Project Evaluation Process

 What industries does ATS work in for project finance readiness consulting?

-Biofuel; Biomass; Carbon Emission Control Projects; Energy Storage; Environmental Social and Governance Projects; Geothermal; Hospitality; Hydro Power; Infrastructure; LNG; Natural Gas; Oil and Gas; Real Estate; Solar; Tech; Telecommunications; Water Production and Conservation; and Wind.
+Biofuel; Biomass; Carbon Emission Control Projects; Energy Storage; Environmental Social and Governance Projects; Geothermal; Hospitality; Hydro Power; Infrastructure; LNG; Natural Gas; Oil and Gas; Real Estate; Solar; Tech; Telecommunications; and Water Production and Conservation.

 What are the key review areas for a project?